opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ## Getting started

-This tutorial guides you through the steps to seamlessly integrate multiple data sources with OpenSearch Dashboards plugins.
+This tutorial shows you how to seamlessly integrate multiple data sources with OpenSearch Dashboards plugins.
 We provide the necessary instructions and examples to help you implement, configure, and start using multiple data sources effectively.

 ### Step 1: Set up a local development environment